Bubble Column vs Hurricane Column

 2. What do the columns sound like?

-• Bubble Column: You can hear the bubbles and sound of flowing water; it’s very relaxing and may remind some of being on holiday or sat in a warm, bubbling bath or hot tub.
+• Bubble Column: You can hear the bubbles and sound of flowing water; it’s very relaxing and may remind some of being on holiday or sitting in a warm, bubbling bath or hot tub.

 • Hurricane Column: The sound of the pitter-patter as the beads hit the top cap and the calming hum of the airflow.
 This sounds like rain tapping on a window and gives a relaxing and comforting sound.